The mission of Kendall Hunt is to be a dynamic provider of quality educational products and services.

-In 1944 William C. Brown of Dubuque, Iowa purchased the rights to 26 book titles from a company in St. Louis.
-This gave his new publishing company a firm position in guaranteed sales as most of those 26 titles were workbooks and lab manuals written by Midwestern professors and used in their own schools.
+In 1944, William C. Brown of Dubuque, Iowa purchased the rights to 26 book titles from a company in St. Louis.
+Most of those 26 titles were workbooks and lab manuals written by Midwestern professors and used in their own schools.
 Between 1944 and 1949, the William C. Brown Publishing Company saw its list of titles grow from that original 26 to more than 100.

 In 1949, due to increased sales and aggressive management, the company experienced great expansion and the Manufacturing Division was established.
-At that time the company had the distinction of being one of only a handful of publishers who owned and operated all facets of textbook publication from the original concept and submission of the manuscript through the shipment of bound books packaged and available for sale.
+At the time, William C. Brown Publishing was one of only a handful of publishers who owned and operated all facets of textbook publication, from the original concept and submission of the manuscript to the shipment of bound books packaged and available for sale.

-By 1961 the William C. Brown Company had grown to include not only guaranteed local titles (non-traditional) but also speculative college textbook publishing (traditional).
+By 1961, the William C. Brown Company had grown to include not only guaranteed local titles (non-traditional) but also speculative college textbook publishing (traditional).
 Offices headed by Associate Editors were established nationwide.
-The Associate Editors were responsible for representing both facets of publishing for William C. Brown Companies (guaranteed and speculative).
-The Associate Editors would sell the speculative titles and at the same time try to obtain manuscripts for publication.
 When Editors were selling the speculative titles, they would use the name "W.C.
 Brown & Company, Publishers," the name chosen for the traditional publishing division.
 When the editors signed authors to guaranteed publishing agreements for local usage, they used the name "William C. Brown Book Company."

-Since 1994, Kendall Hunt Publishing Company has been a stand-alone company and the only part of the original William C. Brown Publishing Company to remain under the ownership of the Brown family.
-With more than 6,000 titles in print we serve both the higher education and PreK-12 markets and offer traditional and non-traditional publishing solutions in both markets.
+Since 1994, Kendall Hunt Publishing Company has been a stand-alone company, the only remaining of the original William C. Brown Publishing Company under the ownership of the Brown family.
+With more than 6,000 titles in print, we serve both the higher education and PreK-12 markets and offer traditional and non-traditional publishing solutions in both markets.

 While our corporate headquarters remain centrally located in Dubuque, Iowa, we have a field force of Higher Education Acquisitions Editors and PreK-12 Sales Representatives located throughout the United States and Canada.
 As we have throughout our history, we continue to combine author service, innovation, and a pledge of quality to provide advantages that are unparalleled in the publishing industry.